 Social Soccer was started as a Facebook group in January 2016 to garner numbers for five-a-side matches.
 The group grew very quickly, and within a few months we were playing small-sided games twice a week, whether that be in the UL Arena or on the North Campus pitches.
 A primary characteristic of the club is its social nature - many of the players originally did not know one another, and friendships were formed through the matches.
 Players who joined us grew in confidence and ability, being able to express themselves in each game.
 The games are fun first, competitive second.
 With players known for playing just to nutmeg others, the matches are about expressing your ability and letting your skills flourish.
 There is no skill requirement - whether you're training to practice for the college team, or just to meet new people, you're welcome to join!
 Social Soccer is all about the inclusivity.
 Everybody is welcome to play, regardless of age, gender, ability or commitment.
 Games are organised on the Facebook group ("UL Social Soccer"), so be sure to join the page and join events if you're interested!

 Welcome friends to the Ultimate Frisbee Page!
 Ultimate Frisbee is a fast paced field sport that marries athleticism and creativity.
 Ultimate Frisbee is played in Open, Women's and Mixed divisions and is played 7 vs 7 outdoors and 5 vs 5 indoors.
 The american influences of the sport mean that a lot of games boil down to specific highlight reel opportunities.
 Moments where whoever jumps the highest or dives the furthest after the disk will decide the game.
 However we manage to achieve these situations in ultimate without having to resort to the same stop start specifics of American Football.
-As a club we routinely travel to tournaments around Ireland and Europe.
-We have the opportunity to qualify for UK Varsity Nationals every year, as well as an annual trip to A tournament in Amsterdam in June.
+As a club we routinely travel to tournaments around Ireland.
 One of the key aspects of the sport is that it is self-officiated, which demands high levels of sportsmanship from all involved.
 If you are into highlight reel plays, creative freedom in game, and all in a good tempered attitude, Ultimate is the sport for you.
 Of course what does all this mean to you?
 The humble beginner in our multinational sport?
-Well we have many upcoming tournaments in the next two months in Cork, Dublin and Edinburgh, all aimed towards introducing you to the sport and each other in the most banterous ways possible.
+Well we have many upcoming tournaments in the next two months in Cork, Dublin, all aimed towards introducing you to the sport and each other in the most banterous ways possible.
 This means that you will have the chance to meet lots of people and then subsequently party with, a lot of the time in some form of fancy dress.
 This goes alongside with our weekly training's, and routine nights out and house parties.
 For more information on these and other upcoming events please check our events page.
 Ultimate Frisbee in UL is a combination of all the things that make socializing in College great, we run like a society, compete like a club, party like animals, and live like a family.
 If this sounds good to you, please come to one of our training's.
 We train on Monday's and Thursday's 6 - 8 pm on Maguires pitches.
 Maguires pitches are located directly behind Kilmurry Village.
 I hope to see ye there!

-For people looking for something to do at the weekends.
-Whether you're hardcore into wind sports or looking to pick up something new, or just want to hang with a bunch of new people.
-This could be for you.
-Our club runs 3 disciplines of wind sport Sailing, Kitesurfing and Windsurfing so there should be something new for everyone.
-Most of our new members are beginners and have never tried any of our sports before, so don't feel like you 'can't' do it, we will have you gliding across the water in no time.
+For people looking for something Adventure and Fun, whether you're hardcore into wind sports or looking to pick up something new, or just want to hang with a bunch of new people.
+You are in the right place!.
+Our club runs 3 disciplines of wind sport, Sailing, Kitesurfing and Windsurfing.
+We welcome every level from beginner to advanced.
+However, If you are beginner, don't feel like you 'can't' do it, we will have you gliding across the water in no time.
+The club also has a selection of members who have excelled to instructor level and are ready and willing to teach and help all members.
 We provide all the training, equipment, accommodation and even the food, all you need to bring is yourself.
-Our activities are based in the beautiful, Co.
-Kerry.
-The club also has a selection of members who have excelled to instructor level and are ready and willing to teach and help all members.
-ULWC is the best equipped club in Ireland and can rival many professional outfits through out the world in terms of gear.
-Each year the club travels to Kerry during semester, starting semester 1 with trips focused on our beginners.
-The club will then plan a trip for the January break from college, this is often abroad, in locations offering warm water conditions and steady winds.
+During the break from college, there is often abroad trip, in locations offering warm water conditions and steady winds.
 The last number of years saw the club travel to the Dominican Republic, Fuerteventura, Tenerife, Tarifa (Spain) and Dahab (Egypt).
+ULWC is the best equipped club in Ireland and can rival many professional outfits throughout the world in terms of gear.
+We are also known as a very competitive club among sailors.
 ULWC has an excellent record at intervarsities, you could be part of the next winning team in UL!
 BOOM!